Crowdar/lippia-web-sample-project/README.md

         $ cd lippia-web-sample-project
         ```

         - Run the following command:

+        In case the command "**sudo**" is not used in Windows.

         ```
         $ sudo docker-compose up --abort-on-container-exit --exit-code-from lippia_zalenium